xatusbetazx17/aur-setup-for-steamdeck/README.md

 fi

 # Step 3: Set signature level to 'Never' if not already set
-echo "Checking if signaturelevel is set to 'Never'..."
+echo "Checking if signature level is set to 'Never'..."

 if ! grep -q "SigLevel = Never" /etc/pacman.conf; then
     echo "Setting SigLevel to 'Never' in pacman.conf..."